 Thunderbolt is a competing interface, originally developed by Intel and Apple, allowing peripherals to be connected to a computer.
 The original Thunderbolt was capable of a transfer rate of 10Gbps, the same as USB 3.1.
 The newest version, Thunderbolt 3, is capable of 40Gbps transfers.
 Thunderbolt 2.0 incorporated DisplayPort 1.2, allowing for video streaming to a 4K display.
 Interestingly, Thunderbolt 1 and 2 shared the mini DisplayPort (mDP) connector, and were commonly found on Apple laptops.

 The new Thunderbolt 3.0 uses the same connector and port as USB Type-C. Historically Thunderbolt had limited adoption, even though it has better performance than USB, because of high costs, expensive cables, and limited manufacturer support.
-Not only is Thunderbolt 3.0 much faster than USB 3.1, it offers this boost in performance using the reversible Type-C USB port.
-What this means is that if you have the right device, you can now run USB 3.1, Thunderbolt, DisplayPort, PCI-Express and charge your device over a single cable from a single port.
-You could even use a simple adapter or cable to convert a video signal from the USB-C to HDMI, because DisplayPort can easily be converted to HDMI.
+Not only is Thunderbolt 3.0 much faster than USB 3.1, but it also offers this boost in performance using the reversible Type-C USB port.
+What this means is that if you have the right device, you can now run USB 3.1, Thunderbolt, DisplayPort, and PCI-Express and charge your device over a single cable from a single port.
+You could even use a simple adapter or cable to convert a video signal from the USB-C to HDMI because DisplayPort can easily be converted to HDMI.
 See our earlier blog post on DisplayPort vs HDMI.
 This makes it especially attractive to users who would otherwise use a laptop dock.

-A Thunderbolt icon (a lighting bolt) will be used on the device itself to tell you whether the USB-C port supports Thunderbolt.
+A Thunderbolt icon (a lightning bolt) will be used on the device itself to tell you whether the USB-C port supports Thunderbolt.
 Another way to check is if to see if the Intel Thunderbolt 3 Controller (sometimes called Alpine Ridge or “Thunderbolt(TM) Controller -1577”) is included in your Device Manager [Thanks van77!].
 There is plenty of confusion among both manufacturers and online retailers, as it is still early in the adoption cycle.

 Overall, the convergence of connectors should make all of our digital lives less cluttered and simpler.
 Although the transition may be messy and confusing, it is certainly worth it for the future of custom computers.
-Imagine plugging a single cable from your custom computer into a secondary monitory at your desk, and receiving charging power, an Ethernet adapter, and multiple USB ports for external mice and keyboards.
+Imagine plugging a single cable from your custom computer into a secondary monitor at your desk, and receiving charging power, an Ethernet adapter, and multiple USB ports for external mice and keyboards.
 The USB Type-C port and the USB 3.1 specification were developed and released at roughly the same time, so it is easy to confuse them.
 Remember that Type-C USB is a small reversible plug connector and port, while USB 3.1 (Gen 2) is the specification that determines the speed of data transfer.